 We observe from the volume table above that the volumes for both the major and minor streets do not meet the 300 and 200 vehicles per hour volume requirements respectively during the peak hour.
 As such, the installation of a Multi-Way STOP at this location cannot be warranted based upon the volume requirements at this time.
+HOWEVER, due to the roadway geometry and sight distance concerns, we do recommend that a Multi-Way STOP control be implemented at this intersection to prevent any turning conflicts with vehicles traveling along the mainline.

-HOWEVER, based upon the existing roadway geometry, surrounding land uses, and sight distance conditions, we would recommend that the Multi-Way STOP Control be implemented at this location, creating a four-way STOP controlled intersection.
-It is our opinion that this is appropriate based upon the existing sight distance limitations at the intersection and safety concerns for the adjacent elementary school.
+Based upon the existing roadway geometry and sight distance conditions, it is our opinion that Multi-Way STOP treatment is appropriate based upon the existing sight distance limitations at the intersection and safety concerns for the adjacent school route.
 Our recommendations are based upon the guidance presented within sections 2B.04, 2B.05, 2B.06, & 2B.07 of the MUTCD.